raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem_1024

 The `gpu_mem_1024` command sets the GPU memory in megabytes for Raspberry Pi devices with 1GB or more of memory.
 (It is ignored if memory size is smaller than 1GB).
+This overrides `gpu_mem`.

 ## disable_l2cache